-And about 1,65,000 cars are produced every day.
+- And about 1,65,000 cars are produced every day.

->

-> Now, a point to be noted is that this was just about cars.
+Now, a point to be noted is that this was just about cars.
 And we certainly know there are a lot more other vehicles around.
-That is what makes a GPS tracker system a massive need in today’s market.
+That is what makes the future scope of GPS Technology promising.

->

-> Make your business more profitable with LocoNav’s Telematics
+Make your business more profitable with LocoNav’s Telematics

->

-> Add to that is the growing need for a GPS system for buses or trucks.
-Any form of industrial sector will require shipping services at one point or the other.
+Add to that is the growing need for a GPS system for buses or trucks.
+Any form of the industrial sector will require shipping services at one point or the other.
 That is where truck GPS comes in.
 Shipment tracking by obtaining the truck GPS location is pivotal in successful delivery plans.

->

-> Decades ago, if one was to say that you will have a device which will give your live location of someone even if they are half a world away, most people would roll their eyes.
+Decades ago, if one was to say that you will have a device that will give your live location of someone even if they are half a world away, most people would roll their eyes.
 But today, this is the most basic function of a GPS tracking device.

->

-> Also read: A Beginner’s Guide to GPS Trackers
+Also read: A Beginner’s Guide to GPS Trackers

->

-> GPS is the heart of fleet telematics.
+GPS is the heart of fleet telematics.
 But why is it so important?
-Before we dive into the future, we shall first brush up our basics.
+Before we dive into the future, we shall first brush up on our basics.

->

-> Let’s start with what GPS Stands for – “Global Positioning System”.
-Technically, the functionality of GPS is termed as “GPS provides geolocation and time information to a GPS receiver in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.
+Let’s start with what GPS Stands for – “Global Positioning System”.
+Technically, the functionality of GPS is termed as “GPS provides geolocation and time information to a GPS receiver in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.”